 The basic recipe for the scones is easy to make.
 You don't need any special tools and since the butter is grated into the flour mixture, you won't need a pastry blender or food processor to mix the butter into the dough.

-Grate the frozen butter directly into the flour mixture.
+Step 5: Grate the frozen butter directly into the flour mixture.
 If you're using a box greater it should fit comfortably into the bowl.
-If not, grate the butter onto wax paper and then quickly add the grated butter to the flour mixture.

-Cut the scones into 8 pieces.
+Step 10: Cut the circle into 8 pieces with a sharp knife.
 Please the unbaked scones on a board or tray and refrigerate for 30 minutes.

 How to Make a Simple Lemon Glaze